eddiewebb/circleci-multi-cloud-k8s/README.md

-# Circle CI Kubernetes Demo
+# Circle CI Multi-Cloud Kubernetes Demo

-Build, Test and Deploy a simple webapp using CircleCI, Docker, Kubernetes and CloudFlare.
+Build, Test and Deploy a simple webapp using CircleCI, Docker, Kubernetes and CloudFlare DNS.

 ## More Info